-There is no textbook or article that will teach you how to get your scholarship with a 100% guarantee.
+No textbook or article will teach you how to get your scholarship with a 100% guarantee.
 There are too many factors that influence the decision of the scholarship committee, and we can’t know about them.
-However, there are mistakes that can ruin all chances for a scholarship, and here we will talk about them.
+However, some mistakes can ruin all chances for a scholarship, and here we will talk about them.

 It is ok to read those templates, to see them as examples, to learn the structure from them, but it is not ok to use them as they are your own, just changing some facts and names.
 First of all, it is a case of plagiarism, and you don’t want to get into that story.
 Secondly, those templates are rather shallow.
 They won’t help you to win.

 The same goes for your friends’ scholarship essays.
 It is very commendable that your friends want to help you with scholarships, but what worked for them can fail you.
 Again, it is the case of plagiarism.
-If you want to have a professionally written essay, and you are not ready to do it on your own, address a scholarship essay writing service for instant assistance.
+If you want to have a professionally written essay, and you are not ready to do it on your own, address a scholarship essay writing service.

 It won’t make you any good if you write your paper overnight and submit it at the last moment.
 You need some time for proofreading.
 You need to check the links, the facts, everything.
 That is why you should have a clear schedule of submissions and try to follow it.

-If all you can think of is a dull essay about “I am good, give me this spot/money,” then maybe this scholarship is not for you?
-If you really want something bad, you should sound inspired and willing to do anything to proceed.
+If all you can think of is a dull essay about “I am good, give me this spot/money,” then maybe this scholarship is not for you? or you want something good, you should sound inspired and willing to do anything to proceed.
 If you are not inspired, scholarship committee members won’t be as well.

 Boasting is not a good thing.
 Scholarship committee members have read numerous essays on similar topics, and they know when you are pushing it too hard.
 Don’t try to look more professional than you are.
 It always comes out silly.
-Choose several strengths you truly possess and elaborate on them in relation to the theme of a scholarship application.
+Choose several strengths you truly possess and elaborate on them concerning the theme of a scholarship application.

 Your scholarship essay should have a clear goal, and it should transmit it clearly to readers.
 Remember, one sentence – one thought.
 One abstract – one idea.
 One text – one goal.
 Give our paper to your friends to read, and ask them what is the main idea of this text as they see it.
 Compare it to your actual goal.